webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-auto-node-filename                                   Negative 'module-parser-javascript-auto-node-filename' option.
   --module-parser-javascript-auto-node-global [value]                                Include a polyfill for the 'global' variable.
   --no-module-parser-javascript-auto-node-global                                     Negative 'module-parser-javascript-auto-node-global' option.
+  --module-parser-javascript-auto-reexport-exports-presence <value>                  Specifies the behavior of invalid export names in "export ... from ...".
+This might be useful to disable during the migration from "export ... from ..." to "export type ... from ..." when reexporting types in TypeScript.
+  --no-module-parser-javascript-auto-reexport-exports-presence                       Negative 'module-parser-javascript-auto-reexport-exports-presence' option.
   --module-parser-javascript-auto-require-context                                    Enable/disable parsing of require.context syntax.
   --no-module-parser-javascript-auto-require-context                                 Negative 'module-parser-javascript-auto-require-context' option.
   --module-parser-javascript-auto-require-ensure                                     Enable/disable parsing of require.ensure syntax.